aydinardalan/Lab3/README.md

 [![R-CMD-check](https://github.com/aydinardalan/Lab3/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/aydinardalan/Lab3/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of Lab3 is to …
+The goal of Lab3 is to build a package which implements the euclidean and dijkstra algorithms.

 ## Installation